hi-18-K/collegediary1/README.md

 Also a short description can be added but not the complete notes and with that too, it will be helpful for everyone because anyone can share technical and notechnical resources of his/her field.
 :innocent:

+#### Explanation of file stack:-

+-> First project is named as "collegediary1" in terms of file structure.
+-> There are three apps created project, users, blog.
+-

 Demonstration Link:- https://youtu.be/0VgQlKDdzLs

 We have been trying to build this using Django REST Framework but that took too much time and deadline approached so early.
 Thus, We have created this with Django,